FooBarShebang/statistics_lib/Documents/Tests/TE002_ordered_functions.md

 **Test goal:** A sub-class of **TypeError** exception is raised in response to the improper type of the input data.

-**Expected result:** Such an exception is raised if, at least, one of the data set arguments is not a flat sequence of real numbers and / or measurements with uncertainties, or any of the moment powers is not an integer.
+**Expected result:** Such an exception is raised if, at least, one of the data set arguments is not a flat sequence of real numbers and / or measurements with uncertainties, or any of the moment powers is not an integer; OR the required quantile index or total number of quantiles argument is not an integer number

 **Test steps:** Try to call the funcion being tested with an appropriate data type argument.
 Check that the expected exception is raised.